github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/committing-changes-to-a-pull-request-branch-created-from-a-fork.md

 shortTitle: Commit to PR branch from fork
 ---
 You can only make commits on pull request branches that:
-* are opened in a repository that you have push access to and that were created from a fork of that repository
+* Are opened in a repository that you have push access to and that were created from a fork of that repository
-* are on a user-owned fork
+* Are on a user-owned fork
-* have permission granted from the pull request creator
+* Have permission granted from the pull request creator
-* don't have [branch restrictions](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#restrict-who-can-push-to-matching-branches) that will prevent you from committing
+* Don't have [branch restrictions](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#restrict-who-can-push-to-matching-branches) that will prevent you from committing

 Only the user who created the pull request can give you permission to push commits to the user-owned fork.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)."